worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 But, carting around `.class` trees manually gets tedious, so they created a specification for packaging them into more organized bundles, called [JAR files](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html).

 A JAR is basically a Zip archive (you can literally unpack them with `unzip`) containing some metadata files and a tree of class files.
 This is exactly the "scp our `.class` directory to a server" model we just mentioned, but wrapped in a trenchcoat to make it more presentable.

-Like everything else in the JVM ecosystem, JAR files have acrued a lot of niche features over the years (special support for Applets, Service loader configuration, content signing, indexing schemes to speed up class loading, etc), but for most of us they're just the standard way to package and distribute (compiled) JVM code.
+JAR files have a bunch of other niche features (special Applet support, Service loader configuration, content signing, indexing schemes to speed up class loading, etc), but for most of us they're just the standard way to package and distribute (compiled) JVM code.

-You can see how they work for yourself by pulling one from a public package archive and unpacking it:
+You can see how they work yourself by pulling one from a public package archive and unpacking it:

 ```
 $ wget https://repo1.maven.org/maven2/ch/hsr/geohash/1.3.0/geohash-1.3.0.jar